Return to articles

 If your current ISP offers Internet services at your new home or apartment (and you want to stick with them), we recommend asking about any service bundles or deals offered to customers who are moving their Internet service.
 Your ISP might surprise you with promotional rates and special bundle packages at a discount.

-If your current provider isn’t available at your new address or you’re interested in changing ISPs, companies like Xfinity, Cox, Spectrum, etc. offer many discounts for first-time customers.
+If your current service provider isn’t available at your new address, or you’re interested in switching ISPs, companies like Xfinity, Cox, and Spectrum offer many discounts for first-time customers.

 Step 3: Schedule Internet Installation & Activation For Your New Address